ariondey/ariondey/README.md

 * **Responsibilities:**
   - Developed an ImageJ plugin with Java to quantify biomarker distribution along the gastrointestinal unit axis.
   - Created novel computational analysis pipelines and contributed to the development of computational model-based image analysis methodologies to guide cancer microscopy imaging analysis.
-  - Writing a process paper titled "A gastrointestinal spatial pathology plugin for ImageJ" (In Progress).
+  - Writing a process paper titled "XXXX: A gastrointestinal spatial pathology plugin for ImageJ" (In Progress, plugin title TBA).

 Research Assistant
 * **Duration:** FA 22 - SP 23